What Was Albert Einstein's IQ

 Rethinking the Concept of Genius

-To fully appreciate the multifaceted nature of extraordinary human performance, we need to rethink the concept of genius.
-By acknowledging the importance of multiple intelligences, interdisciplinary knowledge, and diverse types of problem-solving skills, we can better capture the true essence of genius.
+To truly appreciate extraordinary human performance, we must rethink the concept of genius.
+Recognizing the importance of multiple intelligences, interdisciplinary knowledge, and diverse problem-solving skills captures the true essence of genius.

 Summary